 Bill has been with the Department since 1989.
 He was born and raised in Monterey.
 During the first half of his career, Bill worked a number of different assignments, to include patrol, field training, and in the Investigations Division, where he spent many years.

-Promoted to sergeant in 2006, Bill handled several different supervisory positions including patrol, field training, personnel and recruitment, and investigations.
+Promoted to sergeant in 2006, Bill handled several different supervisory positions including Patrol, Field Training, Personnel and Recruitment, and Investigations.
 He was also the sergeant for the Peninsula Regional Violence and Narcotics Team (PRVNT).
-Bill has been a member of the regional Special Response Unit (SRU) since its inception in 2009, currently serving as a tactical commander.
+Bill has been a member of the regional Special Response Unit (SRU) since its inception in 2009, currently serving as the SRU Commander.

-In 2015, Bill was promoted to Lieutenant, where he serves in the Patrol Division.
+In 2015, Bill was promoted to Lieutenant, initially serving as the Patrol Division Commander, and then the Commander of the Investigations Division and PRVNT.
+In 2017, Bill was promoted to Assistant Chief of Police, overseeing the Operations Division of the department.
 Bill is also active in the Monterey Peninsula Homeless Exchange, a group of local police agencies and social service providers that meet monthly to actively work together to address the specific issues and needs of the homeless on the Peninsula.

 Marty started his law enforcement career in 1985.
 He joined the Monterey Police team in 1988.
 Since joining the department, Marty has worked as a patrol officer, field training officer, detective and patrol sergeant.
 Marty has overseen the field training program, canine program and currently manages the police vehicle fleet and radio transition team.

 Marty grew up in the City of Monterey and attended local schools.
 He holds a Bachelor's degree in Criminal Justice Management from Union Institute and University and is currently working towards his Master's in Organizational Leadership from Columbia Southern University.
 In his off time, Marty enjoys golfing and creating memories with his family and friends.